grundprinzip/darkroom-mode/README.md

 the screen and select `Lucida Sans Typewriter` as the default font with a font size of 16pt.

+Basically the Idea is based on some writing focussed modes for Emacs and of course the gorgeous marketing of iA Writer.
+Using my patched darkroom-mode I want to show that it is easily possible to achieve the same result with only a single and free plugin for Emacs.

-After endless hours of user research we found that this is the best setting.
-Howver, all the possibilities to configure your editor remain intact.
+*After endless hours of user research we found that this mode is the best and the default settings are the ones to keep.
+Howver, all the possibilities to configure your editor remain intact.*

 *Shamelessly idea copy of http://www.informationarchitects.jp/en/ia-writer-for-mac/*